Pandorandom/pyproj/README.md

   	 	├── requirements.txt
   		```
     - I'd like to further template-ize each supported language by getting the comments, shebangs (if necessary) and various other housekeeping tasks and add them to a language-specific template, housed in: src/lib/templates.
+	 + Get all licenses on GitHub and offer License creation through the tool.